suwanly/FER-with-jetson-nano/README.md

     please use ipynb file to train the model, or you can use the trained model in the model folder
 3. **Run the FER model**:
-   Also you can use this code in jetson nano to run the model.
+   Also, you can use this code in Jetson Nano to run the model.

 ## Contributing
 We welcome contributions!
 If you have suggestions or improvements, please fork the repository and submit a pull request.
 Ensure your code follows the project's coding standards and includes appropriate tests.